shaloo/web3-user-personas/docs/personas/persona-2-nft-collector.md

     ---

     * Affinity for engaging in highly volatile and financially risky NFT environments
-    * Driven by 'early-bird' prospect of owning NFTs and reselling them at a higher price
+    * Driven by 'early bird' prospect of owning NFTs and reselling them at a higher price
     * A hedonic attitudes toward NFTs, driven by features that evoke aesthetic pleasure, curiosity, and a sense of perceived uniqueness, originality
-    * The hedonic attitudes may be slowily evolving into utilitarian ones shaped by blockchain security and privacy, along with factors like price value and NFT functionality
+    * The hedonic attitudes may be slowly evolving into utilitarian ones shaped by blockchain security and privacy, along with factors like price value and NFT functionality
     * Tendency to publicly display their collections on social media platforms underscoring status consumption and signalling highs